kdeenkhoorn/docker-compose/README.md

                                     +----------+
 ```

-Traefik in this setup generates SSl certificates for my hostnames like:
+Traefik in this setup generates SSL certificates for my hostnames like:
 * Containername : elog
 * Sitename      : https://elog.int.kdedesign.nl